 2.5 - Identification of transition risks and opportunities

-What are the risks and opportunities for the organization?
+What are the risks and opportunities for the organisation?

 Source: Pexels

-The low-carbon transition of our society and global warming are both a source of risks and opportunities for organisations.
-It is therefore necessary to integrate these concepts into low-carbon transition strategies.
-For example, GHG emissions are both a risk (energy dependence, strong impact of new carbon taxes, vulnerability to regulatory changes, legal and reputational risk) and an opportunity (better business resilience, increased investments in less-emissive and more efficient solutions, a sector’s leadership position in terms of innovation, reputation gain following implementation of reduction actions, etc.).
+The low-carbon transition of our society and global warming are both sources of risks and opportunities for organisations.
+It is therefore necessary to integrate these notions into low-carbon transition strategies.
+For example, GHG emissions are both a risk (energy dependence, strong impact of new carbon taxes, vulnerability to regulatory changes, legal and reputational risk) and an opportunity (better business resilience, increased investments in lower-emission and more efficient solutions, a sectoral leadership position in terms of innovation, reputation gains following the implementation of reduction actions, etc.).

-The risks and the opportunities related to climate change have been categorised and must ultimately be the subject of an analysis by the organisation.
+The risks and the opportunities related to climate change have been categorised and must ultimately be subject to analysis by the organisation.
 The requirements for this analysis vary according to the maturity level of the organisation.

 Climate-related risks are subdivided into two main categories:

-• The transition risks, which are linked to changes in our societies and economic models
+• The transition risks, which are linked to societal developments and economic models

-• The transition risks, which are directly related to changes in the climate and the consequences resulting from them
+• The transition risks, which are directly linked to the change in climate and the consequences caused by it

 It is important not to lose sight of the fact that even if taking risks into account and adapting to them can be difficult and costly for the organisation, not acting could prove disastrous for it.